fbpx

 Why Learn the History of Japan?

-Catholic homeschool online classes for the 2022-2023 school year have recently been announced.
-Today, I’d like to introduce you to our history teacher Mr. Phillip Campbell who is offering a high school world history course titled The History of Japan.
+Catholic homeschool online 2022-2023 school year classes have recently been announced.
+Today, I’d like to introduce you to our history teacher, Mr. Phillip Campbell, who offers a high school world history course titled The History of Japan.
 The History of Japan will trace the development of the Japanese nation and culture from remote antiquity to the modern age.
 Students will learn about the cultural and political development of the Japanese nation, as well as notable persons, battles, and events that were instrumental to the formation of Japan.

 But why should you consider enrolling your student in The History of Japan?
-Why should an English-speaking homeschooler in the West devote a semester to the study of Japanese history?
+Why should an English-speaking homeschooler in the West devote a semester to studying Japanese history?

 There are many excellent reasons!